MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 ### Custom artifacts

-Apart from inbuilt artifact sources, Azure DevOps Releases support integrating any custom artifact sources with our artifact extensibility model.
-You can plugin any custom artifact source and Azure DevOps provides first class user experience and seamless integration.
+In addition to built-in artifact sources, Azure DevOps Pipelines supports integrating any custom artifact source with the artifact extensibility model.
+You can plug in any custom artifact source, and Azure DevOps will provide a first-class user experience and seamless integration.

-You can find more details about Azure DevOps artifact extensibilty model [here.](https://aka.ms/artifactextensibility)
+For more details, see [Azure DevOps artifact extensibilty model](https://aka.ms/artifactextensibility).

 ----